Tamilakam: Extent

 The term "Tamilakam" appears to be the most ancient term used for designating the Tamil territory.
 The earliest sources to mention it include Purananuru 168.18 and Patiṟṟuppattu Patikam 2.5.
 The Specific Preface (cirappuppayiram) of the more ancient text Tolkāppiyam mentions the terms tamil-kuru nal-lulakam ("the beautiful world [where] Tamil is spoken") and centamil ... nilam ("the territory ... of refined Tamil").
 However, this preface, which is of uncertain date, is definitely a later addition to the original Tolkāppiyam.
 According to the Tolkāppiyam preface, "the virtuous land in which Tamil is spoken as the mother tongue lies between the northern Venkata hill and the southern Kumari."

 The Silappadikaram (c.
 2nd century CE) defines the Tamilakam as follows:

 The Tamil region extends from the hills of Vishnu [Tirupati] in the north to the oceans at the cape in the south.
 In this region of cool waters were the four great cities of: Madurai with its towers; Uraiyur which was famous; tumultuous Kanchi; and Puhar with the roaring waters [of the Kaveri and the ocean].

 While these ancient texts do not clearly define the eastern and western boundaries of the Tamilakam, scholars assume that these boundaries were the seas, which may explain their omission from the ancient definition.
-The ancient Tamilakam thus included the present-day Kerala.
-However, it excluded the present-day Tamil-inhabited territory in the North-East of Sri Lanka.
+Tamilakam thus included ancient Kerala.
+However, it excluded the present-day Tamil-speaking territories in North-East Sri Lanka.